-- From vulnerability to resilience through green/blue economy.
+- From vulnerability to resilience through the green/blue economy.
 What will it take?
 Challenges and opportunities for Africa, especially for African SIDS and coastal economies.

-- Building resilience: innovative ideas for African solutions to Africa’s climate and recovery challenges;
+- Building resilience: innovative ideas for African solutions to Africa’s climate and recovery challenges.

-- One for all, all for one.
+- One for all, and all for one.
 What constitutes climate justice and a just recovery/transition for Africa?

 - Tapping the green/blue economy for African SIDS and coastal economies: challenges and opportunities beyond COVID-19.

-- Strengthened regional strategies and global frameworks for a just transition towards resilient economies and attainment of the goals of the Paris Agreement.
+- Strengthened regional strategies and global frameworks for a just transition towards resilient economies and the attainment of the goals of the Paris Agreement.